zdchu/zdchu.github.io/_pages/about.md

 ------
 Reviewer / sub-reviewer: AAAI 2021, SIGIR 2021

-Volunteer: KDD 20201
+Volunteer: KDD 2020

 Misc
 ------
-I am a big fan of *stand-up comedy* and *jazz hiphop*, aside from sharing papers with me, clever jokes are also welcome (*plagiarism is not allowed on both!*).
+I am a big fan of *stand-up comedy* and *jazz hiphop*, aside from sharing papers with me, clever jokes are also welcome.